Zermelo–Fraenkel set theory: Axiom of well-ordering (choice)

-Zorn's lemma

-The Well-ordering axiom, as well as the Axiom of choice, are each individually, (logically) equivalent to Zorn's lemma.

 Motivation via the cumulative hierarchy

 One motivation for the ZFC axioms is the cumulative hierarchy of sets introduced by John von Neumann.
 In this viewpoint, the universe of set theory is built up in stages, with one stage for each ordinal number.
-At stage 0 there are no sets yet.
+At stage 0, there are no sets yet.
 At each following stage, a set is added to the universe if all of its elements have been added at previous stages.
 Thus the empty set is added at stage 1, and the set containing the empty set is added at stage 2.
 The collection of all sets that are obtained in this way, over all the stages, is known as V. The sets in V can be arranged into a hierarchy by assigning to each set the first stage at which that set was added to V.